sushmakalvakuntla/Update-ReadMe/README.md

 # react-wood-duck

-The react-wood-duck is a shared pattern library hosting re-usable components and styles to be used across all CWDS-NS digital services development teams.
+The react-wood-duck is a shared pattern library hosting re-usable components and styles to be used across all CWS-NS digital services.This library provides a common ‘language’ for CWS-NS designers and developers for front-end assets.
+It is aimed at improving communication, collaboration, productivity, and reducing coding efforts.
-Contribution and Integration of this pattern library by digital services results in reducing coding efforts for all developers.
-## Table Of Contents
+## Table of Contents

 * [react-wood-duck](#react-wood-duck)
 * [Table of contents](#table-of-contents)